AndrewWPhillips/andrewwphillips.github.io/_posts/2023-12-29-flame-graphs.md

 ## The runtime/pprof package

 To programmatically control exactly what code you are profiling you need to use the standard library `runtime/pprof` package.
-Call `runtime.StartCPUProfile()` to start CPU profiling and `runtime.StopCPUProfile()`.
-You need to pass an `io.Writer` (usually just a file open for writing) to `runtime.StartCPUProfile()`.
+Call `pprof.StartCPUProfile()` to start CPU profiling and `pprof.StopCPUProfile()`.
+You need to pass an `io.Writer` (usually just a file open for writing) to `pprof.StartCPUProfile()`.
 For example:

 ```go
 	f, err := os.Create("cpu.pprof")